ls1intum/Artemis/supporting_scripts/playwright/README.md

 2. If no users have been set up, set up users.
 3. Install and run playwright.

-Note: run all setup scripts from within this directory. (cd supporting_scripts/playwright)

 ## 1. Start Artemis

 To start Artemis, depending on your OS, either run `runArtemisInDocker_macOS.sh` or `runArtemisInDocker_linux.sh`.